 - Authored Raising the Stakes: In-House Counsel, Compliance Personnel and Companies Alike Are Increasingly Facing Criminal Prosecution on Top of Civil Penalties, published in March 2015 by the Business Crimes Bulletin, co-authors Marjorie Peerce and Charles A. Stillman.

-- Authored textbook entitled Human Rights and the Ethics of Globalization, published by Cambridge University Press in 2010, co-author by Daniel E. Lee.
+- Authored textbook entitled Human Rights and the Ethics of Globalization, published by Cambridge University Press in 2010, co-authored by Daniel E. Lee.

 - Has provided attorney training opportunities on a national scale on topics such as criminal antitrust defense and the Obama administration’s clemency project.